When Headaches Keep Returning: The Role of Tension and the Nervous System

 Supporting Long-Term Relief

 If headaches or migraines have been affecting your comfort or quality of life, bodywork can be a supportive complement to your overall care plan.
+You’re welcome to schedule a session when it feels right.

 With love,